ward/run/_posts/2020-10-15-broken-ankle-phase-3.md

 two, I do not recall).
 The ones on the side are more persistent.
 The pinky toe also improves daily.

+{% include image.html domain=site.baseurl url='/assets/img/broken-ankle/12.20201004.bruised-foot.jpg' description='Bruising.
+You can also see where the nurse sawed into my leg and chafing from the shoe.' %}
+{% include image.html domain=site.baseurl url='/assets/img/broken-ankle/13.20201004.bruised-foot-2.jpg' description='More bruising.' %}
+{% include image.html domain=site.baseurl url='/assets/img/broken-ankle/14.20201006.arrow-bruised-foot.jpg' description='Sort of looks like an arrow.' %}

 As mentioned above, the skin also was a mess.
 The soles looked awful (like layers upon layers of dead skin) and everything just looked like it needed to be bathed in lotion.
 Some soaking baths later, the worst was gone, but my skin would suffer for a while still.
-Everyday it was peeling and I kept on pulling off some skin.
+Every day it was peeling and I kept on pulling off some skin.

 ## Day 32-33: Losing a Crutch